999monk/999monk/README.md

 Generalist.
-Interested in the intersection of code, security, philosophy, and cyberculture.

- -> Currently learning and building tools for personal use.
+Learning computer science topics in the AI ​​paradigm.
+/cyberculure
+/info security
+/code
+/linux

 <!---
 999monk/999monk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.